 SHOULDER MOBILITY – This simple looking exercise is harder than it appears!
 By lengthening the muscles in front and strengthening the muscles in the back, this movement leads to better posture and less of the stooped shoulder syndrome.

-- Move them back down to original position, bringing elbows as close to rib cage as you can.
+With shoulders down and back, extend arms overhead & then back down to original position, bringing elbows as close to rib cage as you can

 After mastering the floor version, the progression exercise is standing up against a wall.
 Stand less than a foot away from the wall and press your low back into the wall.
 Continue with the exercise, just like on the floor.